 Palmer, who knew Britten as a close friend, is an acclaimed filmmaker, stage director, author, and critic.
 The Official Tony Palmer Website details his vast filmography of over one hundred pictures, ranging from early works with The Beatles, Jimi Hendrix and Frank Zappa (200 Motels), to his famous portraits with and about Stravinsky, Maria Callas, John Osborne, and Britten (which won both a Prix Italia and BAFTA award), to his 8-hour epic about composer Richard Wagner starring Richard Burton.
 Besides having won over 40 international prizes, including twelve Gold Medals at the New York Film & Television Festival, he is a Fellow of the Royal Geographical Society.
 It’s no wonder that Britten not only liked but trusted Palmer, and wanted him to do a posthumous film portrait.
 As Palmer writes in an essay, included in the DVD booklet, “I could never repay my debt to him, but I hoped (and hope) the film would enable others to share something of this strange, haunted man, and his enduring power for us.”
 Mr. Palmer, you have.

-Britten is that rarest kind of composer, one whose distinctive musical language gets into your blood, so that at times you may find yourself hearing conversations, or even reading the newspaper, to his distinctively sharp rhythms and yearning harmonies of course, it's probably best not to do much 'Britten-izing' in public.
-(Britten's indispensable recordings of all of his major works are detailed below.)
+Britten is that rarest kind of composer, one whose distinctive musical language gets into your blood, so that at times you may find yourself hearing conversations, or even reading the newspaper, to his distinctively sharp rhythms and yearning harmonies – of course, it’s probably best not to do much ‘Britten-izing’ in public.

 There is also priceless footage from 1957 of Britten, Pears and friends in Bali, whose gamelan music became an integral part of the composer’s later style in opears like Curlew River and the ballet Prince of the Pagodas; Britten was eclectically multicultural ‘before it was cool.’
 (Of countless examples of his influence, it can be argued that Stephen Sondheim’s Sweeney Todd, which seems the greatest work of musical theatre of the last thirty years, not to mention Pacific Overtures, owes more to Britten than Broadway; for instance, Judge Turpin’s number “The Letter” is pure Curlew River.
 In film, Derek Jarman created a visual realization of the War Requiem, ‘setting’ Britten’s music and Owen’s poetry to images of stark power.)
 Palmer also includes heartbreaking footage of Britten and Pears in Venice, shot at the end of the composer’s life, even as he brought the city, and Thomas Mann’s tragic novella, to operatic life in Death in Venice.